top of page

 Project Purpose

-The purpose of this project is to convey base flow and storm flows in a stable manner using a combination of stone step pool weirs and cascades.
+The purpose of this project is to treat runoff and convey storm flows in a stable manner using a combination of stone step pool weirs and cascades as well as improve stream habitat.
 The step pools and cascades will prevent further channel erosion, stabilize stream channel gradient drops (head-cuts), promote the interaction of surface stream flows with groundwater, and improve riparian habitat.

 Public meeting information